scipion-em/docs/docs/facilities/facilities-workflows.rst

 .. code-block:: bash

-    scipion3 tamplate /path/to/myTemplate.json.template
+    scipion3 tamplate /path/to/myDynamicTpl.json.template

-However, if dynamic templates are saved in
+However, if dynamic templates are saved in such a way like

 .. code-block:: bash

-    $SCIPION_HOME/config/myTemplate.json.template
+    $SCIPION_HOME/config/myDynamicTpl.json.template

 (where ``$SCIPION_HOME`` is where you have installed Scipion), Scipion will automatically discover them.
 The extension of this files have to be